 STEM (science, technology, engineering and math) and coding toys are a key part of your child’s development.
 STEM is now a major part of most school curriculums.
 With that in mind, plenty of parents want to give their little ones a head start when it comes to cultivating a love of learning within these fields.
 After all, the earlier you can grasp these increasing important skills, the better, which is one great reason to invest in stem and coding toys for kids.

 See more: Best Puzzles for Kids

 Toy makers agree and are creating cool coding toys that foster problem-solving abilities, logical thinking, and design strategies.
 Coming in the form of robots, gadgets, and games, these gizmos teach as much as they entertain.
 Adored by boys and girls alike, these toys are so much fun, kids won’t even realize they’re learning.

-Starting as early as age 3, kids use their observation skills and base their understanding on trial and error and cause and effect, which serve as building blocks for logical reasoning.
+The U.S. Department of Education is a big proponent of teaching kids STEM skills because children need them for problem solving, understanding complex concepts and information, and knowing how to gather and evaluate evidence in an ever-changing world.
+Starting as early as age three, kids use their observation skills and base their understanding on trial and error and cause and effect, which serve as building blocks for logical reasoning.
 Giving them toys that increase their attention span by following multi-step directions helps with both short-term and long-term memory.

 If you’re trying to reduce your child’s screen time, you’re in luck as many coding toys don’t require a device.
 On the other hand, if you think that’s the secret to sparking their interest, coding toys that work in conjunction with electronics are available as well.
 Ready to send your child down the programming path?
 The following are the best coding toys for kids.